More downpours in store for soaked California with additional mudslides and debris flows possible

 Two deaths in the state may be related to the severe weather, authorities said.

-CBS News weather producer Elis Morrison says "additional on-and-off heavy downpours moving onto the California coast through Friday" could result in an additional 2 to 5 inches of rain.
+A flood watch is in effect through Friday along the California coast from the Oregon border to Los Angeles and in central California.

-A flood watch is in effect through Friday along the California coast from the Oregon border to Los Angeles and in central California, Morrison points out.
+CBS News weather producer Elie Morrison says "additional on-and-off heavy downpours moving onto the California coast through Friday" could result in an additional 2 to 5 inches of rain.

 Forecasters said Southern California could see its wettest Christmas in years and warned of flash flooding and mudslides.
 Areas scorched by January wildfires got evacuation warnings as heavy rains and gusty winds brought mudslides and debris flows.